Browns’ C Tretter, Saints QBs test positive for COVID-19

 The Browns (7-7), who play at Green Bay on Christmas, got two more players back from the COVID-19 list as linebacker Grant Delpit and rookie offensive tackle James Hudson III were activated.

 Stefanski returned to the team on Wednesday.
 Mayfield has yet to produce a required negative test.
-His 10-day quarantine period ends on Saturday, and it’s possible he’ll play against the Packers despite not practicing.
+His 10-day quarantine period ends Saturday, and Mayfield is expected to play against the Packers despite not practicing for two weeks.

+”If he’s healthy as he’s been and he’s cleared and ready to go, then I anticipate him playing,” Stefanski said.

 Also: